waipingng/Project-X/README.md

     Casts: The names of stars
-    Estimated budget: The cost of making the movie Gross worlwide: The revenue from releasing movie to movie theaters
+    Estimated budget: The cost of making the movie Gross worlwide: The revenue from releasing movie to movie theaters Rating counts: The number of viewers who leave ratings Content rating: The category of the movie targets for

 Each of these attributes was collected for all 250 movies, and the data was stored in a CSV file for further analysis.